Basic information for topics, such as “What is it?” and “How many people are affected?” is available in the

 FMR1 genes that have 5 to 44 CGG repeats in the promoter are considered normal.
 When these genes are passed from parent to child, the number of repeats does not increase or decrease.4

 FMR1 genes with 45 to 54 CGG repeats in the promoter are considered intermediate, or borderline.
-An intermediate gene may expand from one generation to the next, depending on which parent has it.
+An intermediate gene may expand from one generation to the next, depending on which parent has the gene.

 About 14% of the time, when a mother passes an intermediate gene to her child, the CGG repeats increase to a number seen with premutations.
 Research shows that an intermediate gene will not become a full mutation gene in one generation, and so a mother with an intermediate gene will not have a child with a full mutation.